Summer Camp for Educators!

 Kari Hanson (Viroqua Middle School – Viroqua, WI) has taught language arts to seventh graders for 22 years.
 In addition to being a 2015 FFT Fellow, she is also a previous winner of the A&E Network Idea Book for Educators grant.

-*This is a summary of a schedule.
-Each camp event is unique, but looking at this gives you and idea of a typical camp day.
+* Each camp event is unique, but looking at this summary gives you and idea of a typical camp day and what you might expect.

 Day One: (1/2 Day, We start at noon!
 Saturday)